Intel grew revenues 20% to $19.7 billion in Q2 2020, but key manufacturing upgrade delayed

 Intel reported that it grew revenues 20% to $19.7 billion in the second quarter as the pandemic spurred people to buy PCs so they cold work from home better.
 But the company said it ran into delays in ramping up its 7-nanometer manufacturing plants, which sent the company’s stock downward in after-hours trading.

 PC-centric revenue grew 7% compared to a year ago, while data-centric revenue grew 34%, accounting for 52% of overall revenue.
 Earnings per share was $1.19, up 29%, while non-GAAP earnings per share was $1.23.
 Analysts had expected Intel to report earnings of $1.11 a share on revenue for $18.54 billion.
 In after-hours trading, Intel’s shares are down 9% to $54.93 a share.
+That shaved more than $20 billion from Intel’s pre-market-close capitalization of $255.73 billion.

 Intel CEO Bob Swan said it was an “excellent quarter, well above our expectations” in a statement.
 He credited the performance to cloud-delivered services, a work- and learn-at-home environment, and the buildout of 5G networks.